Web Dev Startup Tutorial

 It may not look EXACTLY the same, and that's okay.
 Visual Studio Code is always updating itself.

-You'll also probably see a Welcome tab when you first open Visual Studio Code.
-You can safely close that tab, or skip the Personalization options it has you select.
+You'll also probably see a Welcome tab and/or some personalization options when you first open Visual Studio Code.
+You can safely close that tab and skip the Personalization options it has you select.

 ALSO, you'll probably see a little popup in the lower right whenever you start up Visual Studio Code, asking you to download and configure Git.
 You can safely close and ignore that popup.